klaviyo/klaviyo-swift-sdk/README.md

 ## Additional Details

 ### Sandbox Support
-Apple has two environments with push notification support - production and Sandbox.
+Apple has two environments with push notification support - Production and Sandbox.
 The Production environment supports sending push notifications to real users when an app is published in the App Store or TestFlight.
 In contrast, Sandbox applications that support push notifications are those signed with iOS Development Certificates, instead of iOS Distribution Certificates.
-Sandbox acts as a staging environment, allowing you to test your applications in a environment similar to but distinct from production without having to worry about sending messages to real users.
+Sandbox acts as a staging environment, allowing you to test your applications in a environment similar to but distinct from Production without having to worry about sending messages to real users.

 Our SDK supports the use of Sandbox for push as well.
 Klaviyo's SDK will determine and store the environment that your push token belongs to and communicate that to our backend,